ShanmughapriyaM/Applied-Machine-Learning/readme.md

 ## 👩‍🏫 Maintained By

-Shanmughapriya, Assistant Professor, Department of Computer Science
+Shanmughapriya, Assistant Professor, Department of Information Technology, Sri Sairam Institute of Technology

 ## 📄 License